gnieh/tiscaf/README.markdown

 tiscaf is an http server written in and intended to be used with the Scala programming language.

-This project is based on the original project by Andrew Gaydenko (http://gaydenko.com/scala/tiscaf/httpd/) in its version 0.7.
+This project is based on the original work by Andrew Gaydenko (http://gaydenko.com/scala/tiscaf/httpd/) in its version 0.7.
 This explains why the software version starts at 0.8 in this repository.
 Many thanks to him for his help and answers.

 Motivations